noir-lang/noir/docs/docs/concepts/advanced/sequencer_selection.md

 - Identifier of the previous block in the chain.
 - The output of the VRF for this sequencer.

-At the end of the proposal phase, the sequencer with the highest score submitted becomes the leader for this cycle, and has exclusive rights to deciding the contents of the block.
+At the end of the proposal phase, the sequencer with the highest score submitted becomes the leader for this cycle, and has exclusive rights to decide the contents of the block.
 Note that this plays nicely with private mempools, since having exclusive rights allows the leader to disclose private transaction data in the reveal phase.

 > _In the original version of Fernet, multiple competing proposals could enter the proving phase.
 Read more about the rationale for this change [here](https://hackmd.io/0cI_xVsaSVi7PToCJ9A2Ew?both#Mitigation-Elect-single-leader-after-proposal-phase)._